Donald D

-Donald Lamont, professionally known by his stage name Donald D, is an American rapper and record producer from the Bronx, New York.
-He is a member of the Universal Zulu Nation, a former member of the B-Boys, and is best known as a member of Ice-T's Rhyme Syndicate.
+Donald Lamont, professionally known by his stage name Donald-D, is an American rapper and record producer from the Bronx, New York.
+He is a member of the Universal Zulu Nation, a member of the B-Boys, and is best known as a member of Ice-T's Rhyme Syndicate.

 Career

 Late 1970s–1987: Universal Zulu Nation and the B-Boys

 Donald D began his career in 1978 in the Bronx, New York, when he became a member of the Universal Zulu Nation joining forces with Afrika Islam, DJ Jazzy Jay, Kid Vicious and others as the group the Funk Machine.
 He was featured on Afrika Islam's radio show the Zulu Beats on WHBI in 1982.
 Lamont and DJ Chuck Chillout formed a group named the B-Boys.
 From 1983 to 1985, the group has released several 12" singles via Vincent Davis' Vintertainment and Morgan Khan's Streetwave labels, including a 12-inch extended play Cuttin' Herbie, which peaked at #90 on the UK Albums Chart.
 When the group disbanded, Donald D released a single "Dope Jam / Outlaw" with DJ Chilly-D via Rockin' Hard Records in 1987.